The pricing of storage on Sia is competitive amongst hosts.

 When you set an allowance, contracts start to form immediately.
 Sia locks up your allowance amount for the duration of the storage contract, so you'll see it start to be taken out of your wallet immediately.
 This will appear as several small transactions in your wallet, as Sia creates contracts with hosts and locks up Siacoins in an allocation to each host.
 If you don't upload enough data to completely use your allowance, the amount that you didn't spend will be returned to you at the end of the contract.
 In other words, whatever you set your allowance to, that amount will mostly be inaccessible to you until the contract is over, even if you don't spend all of it.

-You can get a recommendation on a starting allowance based on your specific renting requirements using our Renting Calculator.
+You can get a recommendation on a starting allowance based on your specific renting requirements using our Renter Tools.

 As you've probably read by now, Sia splits your files across 30 hosts for 3x redundancy, and only 10 pieces of a file are needed to reconstruct it.
-For that reason, you should wait to upload any files until Sia says that you have at least 30 contracts.
-When you upload files, they'll get to about 2x redundancy, and then show Boosting Redundancy in the File Transfer tab until they reach 3x redundancy.
-If your files drop below 3x redundancy, they'll be boosted again the next time you open Sia.
-Wait until any files with red or yellow "block" icons turn to green blocks, and then you're good to go.
+For that reason, you should ensure that Sia shows your files at 100% health before closing Sia.
+When you upload files, they'll slowly increase to 100% health, which indicates that they are properly distributed across hosts to maintain 3x redundancy.
+If your files drop below 100% health, they'll be boosted again the next time you open Sia.
+Wait until any files below 100% health get back to 100%, and then you're good to go.

 There are three important housekeeping items that Sia needs to perform when you're renting storage on the Sia network: